j3ffyang/instguid/instguid.md

 	fragmentation bombs
 	buffer overflows
 	icmp redirect bombs

-iptables/ firewall optimization
-	# begin with rules that block traffic on high ports -> nfs or x
-	# use the state module for established and related matches
-	# consider the transport protocol
-	 	tcp service: bypass the spoofing rules
-	 	udp: place incoming packet rules after spoofing rules tcp vs. udp: place udp rules after tcp rules
-	 	icmp: place their rules late in the rule chain
-	# place firewall rules for heavily used service as early as possible
-	# use the multiport module to specify port lists

 Linux security. suid/ suig.
 To diable the suid bits on selected programs.
 	chmod a-s /usr/bin/chage